 BACKGROUND

 Endoscopic papillectomy (EP) for benign ampullary neoplasms could be a less-invasive alternative to pancreatoduodenectomy (PD).
 There are some problems and limitations with EP.
 The post-EP resection margins of ampullary tumors are often positive or uncertain because of the burning effect of EP.
-The clinical outcomes of resected margin positive or uncertain cases after EP remains unknown.
+The clinical outcomes of resected margin positive or uncertain cases after EP remain unknown.

 AIM